 DCSC launched the UnifiED Explorer program to develop and build the bench of future school leaders.
 The UnifiED Explorer program will prepare leaders of charter, district, and independent schools to deliver an excellent, integrated education in their respective communities while growing the movement for integrated schools nationwide.

-Hear from a former Explorer
+Hear from a current Explorer

 Announcing this year’s Explorer cohort!

 |Ryan Gall||Victory College Prep||Indianapolis, IN|

 |Ashley Estis||Osprey Wilds||Minneapolis, MN|

 |Lori Lausche||Larchmont Charter School||Los Angeles, CA|

 |Jeff Mayo||Matchbook Learning||Indianapolis, IN|

 |Sean Moore||Matchbook Learning||Indianapolis, IN|